JOURNAL ARTICLES AND NEWSLETTERS

 Back to top

 Is pneumococcal polysaccharide vaccine (PPSV23) contraindicated in pregnancy?
 Our patient has asthma and is pregnant.

 Answer: No. According to the 2014 adult immunization schedule, PPSV23 is recommended in pregnancy if some other risk factor is present (e.g., on the basis of medical, occupational, lifestyle, or other indications).
 See footnote 9 of the 2014 adult immunization schedule at www.cdc.gov/vaccines/schedules/downloads/adult/adult-combined-schedule.pdf.

 About IAC's Question of the Week

-Each week, IAC Express highlights a new, topical, or important-to-reiterate Q&A. This feature is a cooperative venture between IAC and CDC.
-William L. Atkinson, MD, MPH, IAC's associate director for immunization education, chooses a new Q&A to feature every week from a set of Q&As prepared by experts at CDC’s National Center for Immunization and Respiratory Diseases.
+This week's issue of IAC Express includes a new feature called "Question of the Week."
+Each week, IAC Express will highlight a new, topical, or important-to-reiterate Q&A. This new feature is a cooperative venture between IAC and CDC.
+William L. Atkinson, MD, MPH, IAC's associate director for immunization education, will select a new Q&A every week based on common or especially intriguing questions that come to CDC.